There are a lot of things to consider when you’re in the planning stages of a long-term trip, and accommodations are an important thing to research.

 Even if you are more of a hotel person, if you are traveling alone, you might consider occasionally checking yourself into a private room in a hostel, and before you know it you might have the option of joining some other travelers on a city tour or a pub-crawl.
 Upon return from a RTW trip, travelers will often tell you about the great people they met, like the Australian guy in Berlin, or the Brazilian girls in Bangkok.
 Staying in hostels is the easiest way to create your own global network of friends, and it’s usually quite a bit easier than meeting locals when you travel, for better or for worse.

-There are over 10 million Couchsurfing members in over 200,000 cities in every country around the world.
-The idea isn’t just to get a free place to crash (though that’s a nice perk), it’s to be able to meet a local and really immerse yourself into that city’s culture.
+What made it so popular was that it wasn’t just a free place to crash (though that’s a nice perk) but to be able to meet a local and really immerse yourself into that city’s culture.
 Sometimes you’ll have a spot on the couch.
 Sometimes your own bed.
 Sometimes your own room.
-It can be for singles, couples, or even families.
+It could be for singles, couples, or even families.

 Check out the following resources to learn more about Couchsurfing: